 The game, which comprises Halos 1 - 4 remastered with updated single and multiplayer portions of the FPS classics, has been plagued by matchmaking issues since release, leading developers 343 Industries to offer huge chunks of upcoming DLC (including the entirety of Halo: ODST) as free downloads to placate disgruntled owners.

-2015 will be a critical year for the console, particularly with regard to its competition with PS4.
-Both consoles will start to receive blockbuster exclusives this year.
-Halo 5, Fable Legends, Rise of the Tomb Raider (a timed exclusive, but an exclusive nonetheless) and Crackdown will provide strong AAA competition on Xbox One.
+Halo 5, Fable Legends and Rise of the Tomb Raider (a timed exclusive, but an exclusive nonetheless) will provide strong AAA competition on Xbox One.

 ID@Xbox, the console's indie release programme, will start to produce some underground hits too.
 Cuphead, SuperHot and Smite and more should start to offer some competition with PS4's traditionally stronger indie catalogue, while Microsoft's work to snare many PC ports as console exclusives should help prevent PS4 from getting any more enticing.

 With more and more of the third party industry solely interested in multiplatform releases, choosing between exclusive line-ups rests on one or two games.
 At this point, Xbox One offers the superior choice, but buyers deciding between Sony and Microsoft's offerings might be better served by looking at what will be out in six months time.